 We work the pay that we use out differently in each of the two sections.

-Your pensionable pay is likely to change between now and when you leave the scheme.
+Your pensionable pay may change between now and when you leave the scheme.
 The actual figures used at retirement will be different.

-In the 2015, we calculate benefits using ‘pensionable earnings’ from each year in the pensionable earnings statement.
+In the 2015 Scheme, we calculate benefits using ‘pensionable earnings’ from each year, shown in the pensionable earnings statement.